Yokto13/Yokto13/README.md

 Entity linking is a cute problem in NLP where your are tasked with connecting a mention to an entry in a knowledge base.
 For example, take the sentence "In order to save Troy, **Paris** had to be sacrificed" -- the mention **Paris** should connect to **Paris (mythological figure)** not the capital of France.

-I tackle this problem by training bi-encoders [here](https://github.com/Yokto13/mel).
+I tackle this problem by training [bi-encoders](https://github.com/Yokto13/mel) and embedding mentions and entities to the same space.

-I also wrote a [datastructure](https://github.com/ufal/linpipe/tree/kbelik) in C++ that uses mmap to store and retrieve items from a knowledge base.
+I also wrote a [datastructure](https://github.com/ufal/linpipe/tree/kbelik) in C++ that uses mmap to store and retrieve structural data from a knowledge base.

 ### Python